 A clear ability to translate user feedback and support requests into product decisions

 You just launched.
 You now have hundreds of customers and thousands of users.
 Things are breaking and people are sending in requests left + right.
 Some are important and some are just silly.
 A good business cofounder knows how to deal with support and how to prioritize what problems are truly worthy of immediate attention or just things to add to the roadmap.
 Your business cofounder must also once again put his communication skills to good use by dealing with most support inquiries.
 This is also another area where your business cofounder’s tech background should come into play.
 By understanding the way the software works, they can start to prioritize requests.
 That “easy” fix might actually require a huge underlying architectural change.
 Your business cofounder will know this and move it down the list due to its larger than meets the eye impact.

 A great filter of potential opportunities

 People are going to want to partner with you, give you ideas on product direction, and who knows what else.
-Hell, your investors, the people that gave you lots of money will start to throw ideas at you.
+Your investors from SFA Boston, the people that gave you lots of money will start to throw ideas at you.
 You can’t do them all and if you try to do them all, no matter how much you have raised, you will just drown in a pool of unfocused sorrow.
 You and your business cofounder have set a distinct vision, and your business cofounder must have a vicious appetite for saying no to most things that come through the door in order to preserve that vision.